pathtofile/Sealighter/docs/CONFIGURATION.md

 Buffer Flush timer in seconds.
 Default 1

 ### buffering_timout_seconds
-If using [Buffering](BUFFERING.md), this specifes how oftem to flush the events, reporting on a group of events as one with a `buffered_count`.
+If using [Buffering](BUFFERING.md), this specifies how often to flush the events, reporting on a group of events as one with a `buffered_count`.
 If using buffering, default is 30 seconds.

 _____________

 # user_traces
-This is an array of the Usermode or WPP provders you want to subscribe to, e.g.:
+This is an array of the User mode or WPP providers you want to subscribe to, e.g.:
 ```json
 "user_traces": [
     {